-The YPP network's work will help elucidate a new paradigm of what it means to be civically engaged and what it means to be a citizen in the 21st century for a new generation of Americans.
+The YPP network's work aimed to elucidate a new paradigm of what it means to be civically engaged and what it means to be a citizen in the 21st century for a new generation of Americans.

 Four Essential Questions

-The following four essential questions guide the network's research agenda.
+The following four essential questions guided the network's research agenda.

 - How is engagement with digital media through the Internet, smart phones, and iPads, for example, reshaping the manner in which young people participate in public life?

 - What is the relationship between young people's online activities and their political participation?